bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/deploying-kas-fleet-manager-to-openshift.md

 - `OBSERVABILITY_RHSSO_METRICS_SECRET`: The client secret for a RHSSO service account that has remote-write metrics permission.
 Defaults to vaue read from _./secrets/rhsso-metrics.clientSecret_
 - `OBSERVABILITY_RHSSO_METRICS_CLIENT_ID`: The client id for a RHSSO service account that has read metrics permission.
 Defaults to `''`
 - `OBSERVABILITY_RHSSO_METRICS_SECRET`: The client secret for a RHSSO service account that has read metrics permission.
 Defaults to `''`
+- `JWKS_VERIFY_INSECURE`: Skip TLS insecure verification for the connection for fetching jwks certificate.
+Defaults to value false.
 ## (Optional) Deploy the Observatorium Token Refresher
 >**NOTE**: This is only needed if your Observatorium instance is using RHSSO as authentication.